A cat receiving treatment for diabetes.

 Please follow the recommendation from your veterinarian.
 Some insulin manufacturers recommend a new vial be started every 30 days and others recommend every 3 months.
 Realistically, very little insulin is used in 30 days for most cats.
 This is the ideal recommendation.

-Most veterinarians recommend that the cat owner examine the insulin daily to ensure there are no clumps, particles that won’t dissolve or an abnormal color.
+Most veterinarians recommend that the cat owner examine the insulin daily to ensure there are no clumps, particles that won’t dissolve, or an abnormal color.
 Dispose of the bottle when it expires (check date on the bottle) or 6 months after it is opened.
-Most insulin’s have been found to stay effective for this time.
+Most insulin has been found to stay effective for this time.

-It is possible that as the insulin ages, it becomes less effective.
+It is possible that as insulin ages, it becomes less effective.

 When opening a new bottle, write the date on the bottle or box and in your calendar.